 Let them know that you own your career path.
 Additionally, there are people who disregard some career options as inferior.
 Obviously, those people aren’t very wise, but it’s important not to fall victim to such negative people.

-Own your awareness of careers path.
+Own your awareness of career paths.
 It’s chosen and designed by you and it’s a part of your identity, so you better own it.
 Don’t allow yourself to be scrutinized for your dreams, simply follow them and prove everyone around you wrong.

 Write it down